google/WebFundamentals/src/site/_en/fundamentals/look-and-feel/animations/css-vs-javascript.markdown

 }
 {% endhighlight %}

-In addition to using CSS transitions, we can also use CSS animations, which will allow us to have much more control over individual animation keyframes, durations and iterations.
+In addition to using CSS transitions, you can also use CSS animations, which will allow you to have much more control over individual animation keyframes, durations and iterations.

 {% include modules/remember.liquid title="Note" list=page.notes.keyframes %}

-We can, for example, animate the box in the same way as we did with the transition, but have it animate without any user interactions like clicking, and with infinite repetitions.
-We can also change multiple properties at the same time:
+You  can, for example, animate the box in the same way with transitions, but have it animate without any user interactions like clicking, and with infinite repetitions.
+You can also change multiple properties at the same time:

 {% highlight css %}
 /**